srstone20/TechStackDemo/README.md

 - Step 1: Make sure you have Python/Node installed
 - Step 2: Clone Repo to computer
+    - ATM only in the "Deren" branch, not in Main
 - Step 3: Create Python Virtual Environment in main directory (not in frontend or backend)
     - CMD: `python -m venv venv`
 - Step 4: Start Python virtual environment: